On this page

 Conclusion: Why Red Irish Setters Are Special

-The Red Irish Setter is a loving, energetic, and intelligent breed with a signature red coat and a warm personality.
-With proper nutrition, exercise, and care, they will remain loyal and affectionate pets for years to come.
+The Red Irish Setter is a friendly, enthusiastic and clever breed, with its trademark red coat and friendly temperament.
+With adequate nutrition, exercise, and care, they will continue to be faithful and loving companions for many years.

-👉 Provide your Red Irish Setter with the best care using Dosty—get grooming tips, meal reminders, a symptom checker, and more!
+Receive grooming tips, meal reminders, a symptom checker, and much more!